Gil Cuerva

-Guillermo Ernesto Eleazar Cuerva, or simply known as Gil Cuerva, (born on August 21, 1995), is a Spanish Filipino actor and international model.
-Cuerva debuted as an actor on the tele-drama remake of the hit South Korean romantic-comedy-scifi series, My Love from the Star, as one of the leading characters with GMA Network's Ultimate Star Jennylyn Mercado that briefly aired on GMA Network.
+Guillermo Ernesto Eleazar Cuerva, professionally known as Gil Cuerva, (born on August 21, 1995), is a Filipino actor and international model.
+Cuerva made his debut on the tele-drama remake of the hit South Korean romantic-comedy-scifi series, My Love from the Star, as one of the leading characters with GMA Network's Ultimate Star Jennylyn Mercado that briefly aired on GMA Network.

 Career

-Cuerva is a Filipino model of Spanish descent from his father's side.
-He was started from Vaseline Dandruff Care Commercial which the late German Moreno was in cameo.
-After modelling in Hong Kong for a couple of months, he went back to the Philippines and auditioned for the Philippine adaptation of the Korean science-fiction My Love from the Star which also stars Jennylyn Mercado, Christian Bautista and Jackie Rice.
+Cuerva is a Filipino model of Spanish descent on his father's side.
+He started modeling for a Vaseline Dandruff Care Commercial, which the late German Moreno was in cameo.
+After modelling in Hong Kong for a couple of months, he came back home to the Philippines and auditioned for the Philippine adaptation of the Korean science-fiction My Love from the Star which starred Jennylyn Mercado, Christian Bautista and Jackie Rice.